Holly Spencer

 Cynthia Stenger Riplinger

-We were delighted to welcome our new Development Director, Cynthia Stenger Riplinger, in the Fall of 2021.
-Cynthia comes with an impressive history of fundraising, program management, donor relations, marketing and event planning.
+Cynthia joined the ESYO staff as Development Director in the Fall of 2021 and has since stepped in to fill the Executive Director role.
+She brings an impressive history of fundraising, program management, donor relations, marketing and event planning.
 She grew up in a musical family, and is herself a singer.
 A strong supporter of youth music, her two children studied Suzuki violin and currently play in our orchestras.
 Cynthia has had successful leadership roles in a variety of nonprofit settings, most recently as the Managing Director of the University of Tasmania Foundation USA.
-Her knowledge and experience will be very valuable to ESYO’s development and outreach goals.
 She also has a strong background in international outreach, community engagement and global communications at the University of Oregon.
 Added to these many qualifications are her friendly personality, positive energy, and enthusiasm for what we do!

 Julie Coren